The Great Debate

 Benefits

 Nutritional completeness.
-Quality kibble from brands that employ board-certified veterinary nutritionists (like Purina Pro Plan, Hill's Science Diet, and Royal Canin) is formulated to meet all of your dog's nutritional needs.
-No supplementation required.
+Quality kibble from brands employing board-certified veterinary nutritionists covers all the bases.
+Brands like Purina Pro Plan, Hill's Science Diet, and Royal Canin do this right.
+You won't need supplements.

 Food safety.
-Kibble undergoes high-temperature processing (extrusion) that kills harmful bacteria including Salmonella, E. coli, and Listeria.
-This protects both your dog and the humans in your household.
+Kibble goes through high-temperature processing called extrusion.
+This kills harmful bacteria including Salmonella, E. coli, and Listeria.
+It protects your dog and the humans in your house.

 Cost.
-Feeding a 50-pound dog quality kibble costs approximately $50 to $80 per month.
-The same dog on a commercial raw diet costs $150 to $300 per month.
+Feeding a 50-pound dog quality kibble costs roughly $50 to $80 per month.
+The exact same dog on a commercial raw diet runs $150 to $300 monthly.

 Research backing.
-The largest, longest-lived populations of dogs in scientific studies have been fed commercial kibble.
-While this does not prove kibble is optimal, it does demonstrate that dogs thrive on it.
+The largest, longest-lived populations of dogs in scientific studies ate commercial kibble.
+It doesn't prove kibble's flawless.
+It simply demonstrates that dogs thrive on it.

 Drawbacks

 Processing.
-High-temperature extrusion can reduce the bioavailability of some nutrients, though manufacturers compensate for this in formulation.
+High-temperature extrusion can reduce the bioavailability of some nutrients (though reputable manufacturers compensate for this in formulation).

 Fillers and additives.
-Lower-quality kibbles may contain excessive carbohydrates, artificial colors, and preservatives.
-This is a product quality issue, not an inherent problem with kibble as a category.
+Lower-quality kibbles often contain excessive carbohydrates, artificial colors, and preservatives.
+It's a product quality issue, not an inherent problem with kibble itself.

 Dental claims are overstated.
-Despite marketing, most kibble does not significantly clean teeth.
-The pieces are swallowed too quickly and are too small to provide meaningful abrasion.
+Despite the marketing, most kibble doesn't significantly clean teeth.
+My two-year-old Australian shepherd, Maple, inhales her food so fast she rarely chews it.
+The pieces get swallowed too quickly to provide meaningful abrasion.

 Palatability.
-Some dogs, particularly picky eaters, find kibble less appealing than fresh or raw food.
+Some dogs simply find kibble less appealing than fresh or raw food.

 The Case for Raw Feeding